Butternut Squash Gnocchi with Mushrooms

-Like a lot of Italian food, butternut squash gnocchi are super simple, but this recipe hinges on great ingredients.
+Like a lot of Italian food, squash gnocchi are super simple, but this recipe hinges on great ingredients.

-The difference between, say, canned squash puree and fresh — or fresh wild mushrooms versus stale, store-bought ones, or, God forbid, canned mushrooms.
+The difference between, say, canned squash puree and fresh — or fresh mushrooms versus stale, store-bought ones, or, God forbid, canned mushrooms.
 Good butter, freshly ground black pepper, good, fresh sage.
 All matter.

-Gnocchi, pronounced something like “n-yoke-ee” if you’re not familiar with them, are Italian dumplings often made with mashed potatoes.
-But pumpkin or butternut squash gnocchi is also super common, as is ricotta cheese.
+Gnocchi, pronounced something like “n-yoke-ee” if you’re not familiar with them, are Italian dumplings usually made with mashed potatoes.
+But pumpkin or butternut squash gnocchi is also super common, as are ricotta cheese gnocchi.
 All are bound together with flour, and often eggs, too.

 No matter what you make them from, gnocchi can range from light, airy pillows of awesome, to leaden lumps the Italians, in their earthy way, call “asshole stoppers.”
 You get the idea.

 Butter, sage and winter squash are an eternal combination, and I repeat that here.

-I also include lots of wild mushrooms, too, in this case Agaricus augustus, a ‘shroom known as The Prince.
+I also include lots of wild mushrooms, too, in this case Agaricus augustus, a mushroom known as the Prince.
 You can use whatever fresh wild or store-bought mushroom you want.
-The combination screams winter, and is crazy good.
+The combination screams winter here in California, and it is crazy good.

 A big, bold white wine would be what I’d pair with this recipe, but I suppose you could use a light red like a Grenache or Gamay.
 This isn’t really beer food, though.

-Another cool thing is this: Since gnocchi are really just flour, eggs, and either mashed potatoes or squash, once you learn how to make them, this is something you can whip together in very rustic circumstances, like duck or deer camp.
+Another cool thing is this: Since butternut squash gnocchi are really just flour, eggs, and squash, once you learn how to make them, this is something you can whip together in very rustic circumstances, like duck or deer camp.
 Good way to impress your friends…